 One essential aspect in designing and supporting learning is to regard the importance of feedback.
 We would therefore like to encourage you view and comment on other participants blogs – remember how motivating constructive feedback can be!

 (A reminder: if you are aiming for a certificate, you need to both write reflective posts and comment on others (see how to participate).

 PBL group work

 For guidance on PBL group work including the FISh design please see Learning activities.
-Here is this topic’s scenario to consider in your PBL group.
+For this topic you will have two scenarios to choose between (or combine) for your PBL group inquiry.

 Readings and resources

 Salmon, G (2013) The Five Stage Model.
 [Homepage] http://www.gillysalmon.com/five-stage-model.html

 Vaughan, N. D., Cleveland-Innes, M., & Garrison, D. R. (2013).
 Teaching in blended learning environments: Creating and sustaining communities of inquiry.
 Edmonton: AU Press.
 Chapter 1 “Conceptual framework”.
 PDF available here.